RhythmShahriar/minimal-nvim/README.md

 # Minimal nVIM

-Minimal nVIM (neovim) — written in `Lua` (works on Linux and should work on Windows/macOS but yet to test).
+Minimal nVIM (neovim) — configured in `Lua` (works on Linux and should work on Windows/macOS but yet to test).

 ## Install Instructions